When minor issues matter: symmetries, pluralism, and polarization in similarity-based opinion dynamics: Model

+The right hand side sums over all the issues, and the rate of change denoted by $\gamma_i$ is a function of the issues' weight.
+In particular, one could assume that $\gamma_i$ is a decaying function of $w_i$.
 The first term on the right describes decreases in the proportion of opinion string $s$ in the population.
+The frequency of string $s$ can decrease because (1) an individual with opinion string $s$ discusses one of the issues that they disagree on with a ``friend" of opinion string $q$, or (2) an individual with opinion string $s$ discusses one of the issues they agree on with an ``enemy" $q$.

+The second term on the right describes increases in the proportion of opinion string $s$.
 Denote by $d(s,q)$ the Hamming distance between opinion strings $s$ and $q$, that is, the number of issues on which they differ.
 We will refer to opinions strings $q$ with $d(s,q)=1$ as ``neighboring" opinion strings with respect to string $s$ (that is, they only differ from $s$ by a single issue).
-The frequency of string $s$ can decrease because of discussing one of the issues that they disagree on with a ``friend" of opinion string $q$ (there are $d(s,q)$ of such opinions), or one of the issues they agree on with an ``enemy" $q$ (there are $L-d(s,q)$ of such issues).
-Hence, the resulting outflux rate $A_{s,q}$ due to updating of the focal opinion $s$ in reference to opinion $q$ is given by:

-The second term on the right describes increases in the proportion of opinion string $s$.
-Denote by $f_i(s)$ the opinion string with all entries equal to those of $s$, except issue $i$.
-Increases in $x_s$ come from one of its neighboring types, $f_i(s)$, flipping its opinion on issue $i$ such that the resulting string becomes $s$.
-This can come from two mechanisms: (1) A neighboring opinion string, $f_i(s)$, interacts with its ``enemy", $q$, whose opinion on $i$ is different from the focal individual's ($s$).
-The neighboring string switches opinion $i$ to disagree with ``enemy" $q$, and as a result it is now identical to $s$.
-(2) A neighboring opinion string, $f_i(s)$, interacts with its ``friend", $q$, whose opinion on $i$ is the same as the focal individual's ($s$).
-The neighboring string switches opinion $i$ to agree with ``friend" $q$, and as a result it is now identical to $s$.
-The resulting influx rate $B_{s,q}$ due to updating of the neighboring opinion of $s$ in reference to opinion $q$ is given by:
+Increases in $x_s$ come from one of its neighboring types, $q$ ($d(s,q)=1$), flipping its opinion on issue $i$ such that the resulting string becomes $s$.
+This can come from two mechanisms: (1) A neighboring opinion string, $q$, interacts with its ``friend", $v$, whose opinion on $i$ is the same as the focal individual's ($s$).
+Then the neighboring string $q$ switches opinion $i$ to agree with ``friend" $v$, and as a result it is now identical to $s$.
+(2) A neighboring opinion string, $q$, interacts with its ``enemy", $v$, whose opinion on $i$ is different from the focal individual's ($s$).
+The neighboring string $q$ then switches opinion $i$ to disagree with ``enemy" $v$, and as a result it is now identical to $s$.

-For the majority of this work, we take $\alpha\equiv \alpha_f = \alpha_e$ for simplicity, omitting the subscripts and simply writing $\alpha$ when this is the case (see SI Section 9 for a study of the case $\alpha_e \ne \alpha_f$).
-Note that as parameter $\alpha$ is varied, the functional form of the right hand side of equation (\ref{master}) changes, see, e.g., Figure S1 of the SI.
+For the majority of this work, we assume that $\gamma_i=1$, that is, the issue's weight does not influence the rate at which it changes.
+An extension of the model where $\gamma_i$ decreases with $w_i$ is studied in SI Section 10.
+Further, we will mostly take $\alpha\equiv \alpha_f = \alpha_e$ for simplicity, omitting the subscripts and simply writing $\alpha$ when this is the case (see SI Section 9 for a study of the case $\alpha_e \ne \alpha_f$).
+Note that as parameter $\alpha$ is varied, the functional form of the right hand side of equation (\ref{master}) changes, see, e.g., Figure S2 of the SI.